reagento/dishka/docs/quickstart.rst

     client = container.get(APIClient)
     client = container.get(APIClient)  # the same APIClient instance as above

-To access the *REQUEST* scope and its dependencies, use a context manager.
+To access the *REQUEST* scope (sub-container) and its dependencies, use a context manager.
+Higher level scoped dependencies are also available from sub-containers, e.g. ``APIClient``.

 .. code-block:: python

-    # The sub-container to access shorter-living objects
+    # A sub-container to access shorter-living objects
     with container() as request_container:
         # Service, UserDAO implementation, and Connection are bound to Scope.REQUEST,
-        # so they are accessible here
+        # so they are accessible here.
+APIClient can also be accessed here
         service = request_container.get(Service)
-        service = request_container.get(Service)  # the same Service instance as above user_dao = request_container.get(UserDAO)  # SQLiteUserDAO instance
+        service = request_container.get(Service)  # the same Service instance as above
-        connection = request_container.get(Connection)
-        client = request_container.get(APIClient)  # the same APIClient instance as above

     # Since we exited the context manager, the sqlite3 connection is now closed

-    # The new sub-container has a new lifespan for request processing
+    # A new sub-container has a new lifespan for request processing
     with container() as request_container:
-        service = request_container.get(Service)  # the new Service instance
+        service = request_container.get(Service)  # a new Service instance

 6. **Close the container** when done.